 - Leave the spinach and tomatoes uncooked (Raw).

-- Separate on a platter so you can easily layer your sandwich.
+- Separate the vegetables on a platter so you can easily layer your sandwich.

 Dressing